Abdullrahmen/Booking/README.md

 But before I get started, what is a booking system?

-A booking system is an interface that allows people to easily choose, reserve, and pay for items(e.g. flights, hotel rooms) from different companies, and collects different items in a container called an itinerary that can be paid for, reserved, modified, etc...
+A booking system is an interface that allows people to easily choose, reserve, and pay for items(e.g. flights, hotel rooms) from different companies, and stores different items in a container called an itinerary that can be paid for, reserved, modified, etc...

 The main difference between my project and a real one is that the real one has real online APIs (I will convert mine to real ones in a future update -I hope).
 ### Backend